Non Sequitur by Wiley Miller for September 10, 2010

 4. Missing large

-Brockie about 14 years ago
+Brockie over 14 years ago

 bleeep straight…lets get rid of the Commie Pinko socialism like social security, veterans affairs and medicare too.
 While we are at it remember there is no reference in the Constitution for unneeded organizations like the FBI or the FDA….